1 arrested, 1 sought in murder of man found in Natchitoches pond

 Natchitoches Parish Sheriff’s detectives have issued an All Points Bulletin for Cox, who they say is considered armed and dangerous.

-Described as a Black male, 5’6″, 165 lbs with brown eyes, black hair, and possibly wearing eyeglasses, NPSO says Cox is wanted on a charge of first degree murder and should be considered armed and dangerous.
+Described as a Black male, 5’6″, 165 lbs with brown eyes, black hair, and possibly wearing eyeglasses, NPSO says Cox is wanted on a charge of first-degree murder.

 Download the ArkLaTexHomepage app to keep up with the latest top stories, breaking news, weather, sports, and more!